Vegetotherapy: Practice

 The practice of vegetotherapy involves the analyst enabling the patient to physically simulate the bodily effects of strong emotions.
-In this technique, the patient is asked to remove his or her outer clothing, lie down on a sheet-covered bed in the doctor's office, and breathe deeply and rhythmically.
+In this technique, the patient is asked to remove their outer clothing, lie down on a sheet-covered bed in the doctor's office, and breathe deeply and rhythmically.

 An additional technique is to palpate or tickle areas of muscular tension, also known as "body armour".
 This activity and stimulation eventually causes the patient to experience the simulated emotions, thus theoretically releasing emotions pent up inside both the body and the psyche (compare with primal therapy).

 Screaming and vomiting may occur as the catharsis of emotive expression breaks down the cathexis of stored emotions.
-While experiencing a simulated emotional state, the patient may reflect on past experiences that may be the source of his or her unresolved emotions.
+While experiencing a simulated emotional state, the patient may reflect on past experiences that may be the source of their unresolved emotions.
 These emotions are described as "stored emotions," and in Reichian analysis are seen as manifesting in the body.
 Vegetotherapy relies on a theory of stored emotions, or affects, where emotions build tensions in the structure of the body.
 This tension can be seen in shallow or restricted breathing, posture, facial expression, muscular stress (particularly in the circular muscles), and low libido.
 Good sexual function and unrestricted, natural breathing are seen as evidence of recovery.

 Examples of vegetotherapy, as well as interviews with analysts and patients who have undergone vegetotherapy, can be seen in the film Room for Happiness, directed by Dick Young and approved by the American College of Orgonomy.